Yuuma-Yamamoto/yuumayamamoto.github.io/projects/ProjectUROV_3.md

   <img class="ui image" src="../images/c2.JPG">
 </div>

-Team Kanaloa is a robotics team at UH.
-The goal of the team is to build an autonomous vehicle to win in a competition.
+UROV is short for Underwater Remotely Operated Vehicle.

-You can learn more at the [RIP Website](http://rip.eng.hawaii.edu/projects/team-kanaloa-ordnance-reef/).
+You can learn more at the [UROV Website](http://www2.hawaii.edu/~hanaia/UROV.html).